Breakingviews - China’s e-yuan will be more cryptic than crypto

 Rushing into the initiative would be risky but with President Xi Jinping backing blockchain, officials will have to deliver something.
 The PBOC will become China's next fintech star.

 This is a Breakingviews prediction for 2020.
-To see more of our predictions, click here: bit.ly/2Z4pobV
+To see more of our predictions, click here: https://bit.ly/38Xs7IK

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.